swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-issuance.md

 ### 3.3.
 Core Concepts
 #### 3.3.1.
 Credential Formats and Credential Format Profiles
 Swiss Profile Issuance only supports IETF SD-JWT VC (see [Swiss Profile VC](../swiss-profile-vc)) <br>
-Credential Format Profiles "ISO mdoc" and "W3C VCDM" are not supported. <br>
+Credential Format Profiles "ISO mdoc" and "W3C VCDM" are NOT SUPPORTED. <br>

 #### 3.3.3 Issuance Flow Variations
 Pre-Authorized Code Flow MUST be supported.<br>
-Authorization Code Flow and Wallet initiated communication are not supported.<br>
+Authorization Code Flow and Wallet initiated communication are NOT SUPPORTED.<br>

 #### 3.3.4.
 Identifying Credentials Being Issued Throughout the Issuance Flow
 authorization_details is not used.
 It is expected that the credential issuer links the credential to be issued to the wallet through the pre-authorized_code.<br>